 We participate in a District-wide defined contribution plan.
 For employees hired before January 1, 2007, employee contributions are matched dollar for dollar up to 2.0% and 50 cents on the dollar on the next 4.0% on both pre-tax and post-tax contributions.
 The maximum employer match is 4.0%.
 For employees hired after December 31, 2006, we contribute 3.0% of the employee's compensation and will match employee contributions dollar for dollar up to a maximum of 6.0% on both pre-tax and post-tax contributions.
-The maximum employer contributions.
-The maximum employee contributions dollar for dollar up to a maximum of 6.0% on both pre-tax and post-tax contributions.
 The maximum employer contribution is 9.0%.

 We also participate in a District-wide Nonqualified Deferred Compensation Plan.
 Eligible participants must meet one of the following criteria: certain salary thresholds as determined by the IRS, are either a Chief Executive Officer or President of a participating employer, or have previously elected pre-tax deferrals in 2006 under predecessor nonqualified deferred compensation plans.
 Under this plan the employee may defer a portion of his/her salary, bonus, and other compensation.
-Additionally, the plan provides for supplemental employee matching contributions related to any compensation deferred by the employee that would have been eligible for a matching contribution under the defined contribution plan if it were not for certain IRS limitations.
+Additionally, the plan provides for supplemental employer matching contributions related to any compensation deferred by the employee that would have been eligible for a matching contribution under the defined contribution plan if it were not for certain IRS limitations.